cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     getStyleProperty(): string;
     // (undocumented)
     static getUniqueInstanceName(prefix: string): string;
 }

+// Warning: (ae-missing-release-tag) "ImageRenderedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageRenderedEvent = CustomEvent_2<ElementEnabledEventDetail>

+// Warning: (ae-missing-release-tag) "ImageRenderedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageRenderedEventDetail = {
+    element: HTMLElement
+    viewportUID: string
+    renderingEngineUID: string
+    suppressEvents?: boolean
+}

+// Warning: (ae-missing-release-tag) "ImageSpacingCalibratedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageSpacingCalibratedEvent =
+CustomEvent_2<ImageSpacingCalibratedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageSpacingCalibratedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageSpacingCalibratedEventDetail = {
+    element: HTMLElement
+    viewportUID: string
+    renderingEngineUID: string
+    imageId: string
+    rowScale: number
+    columnScale: number
+    imageData: vtkImageData
+    worldToIndex: mat4
+}

+// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageVolumeModifiedEvent = CustomEvent_2<ImageVolumeModifiedEventDetail>

+// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ImageVolumeModifiedEventDetail = {
+    imageVolume: IImageVolume
+    FrameOfReferenceUID: string
+}

 // Warning: (ae-missing-release-tag) "init" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)